Fertility subsidy program

 • Intracytoplasmic sperm injection (ICSI) and sperm extraction procedures for ART

-• Gestational carrier cycles where the intended parent(s) are resident(s) of Newfoundland and Labrador (NL) and all parties are residents of Canada
+• Gestational carrier cycles where the intended parent(s) are resident(s) of Newfoundland and Labrador (NL) and all parties are residents of Canada.

-The eligible expenses are limited to fertility treatment at a Canadian ART clinic and prescribed medications associated with this treatment, which are not covered by private insurance.
+The eligible expenses are limited to fertility treatment at a Canadian ART clinic and prescribed medications and travel associated with this treatment, which are not covered by private insurance.
 All third party reproduction cycles such as donor egg or embryo cycles must adhere to the rules and regulations as outlined by Health Canada.

 What is an IVF cycle?